Sohail Khan: Career

 Khan started his career as a film producer and director making his directorial debut with the 1997 action thriller Auzaar, starring his brother Salman and Sanjay Kapoor.
-He then directed both of his brothers Salman and Arbaaz in the film Pyaar Kiya To Darna Kya (1998) and the less successful Hello Brother (1999) under his earlier banner "G.S.
+He then directed both of his brothers Salman and Arbaaz in the hit film Pyaar Kiya To Darna Kya (1998) and the less successful Hello Brother (1999) under his earlier banner "G.S.
 Entertainment".

 In 2002, he wrote, produced, directed and made his acting debut in Maine Dil Tujhko Diya, which did average business at the box office.
 He then appeared in a few more films, none of which sold well.
 He had his first success with the film Maine Pyaar Kyun Kiya?
 (2005) in which he co-starred with his brother Salman Khan.
 He also wrote the story, produced and starred in the multi-starrer Fight Club - Members Only, which again did not do well at the box office.
 In 2006, due to a delayed release, the boxing drama Aryan, for which his performance was appreciated, failed to do well.
 In 2007, he produced another film Partner, which starred his brother Salman Khan and Govinda in the lead roles along with Lara Dutta and Katrina Kaif playing their love-interests, respectively.

 Khan has also produced live stage shows in India and all over the world featuring various Indian film stars.
 His company also produced music videos and even made a foray into television with Chehre Pe Chehra, which was directed by Rishi Vohra.
 In 2008, he appeared in Hello and Heroes.
 In 2009, he co-starred with brother Arbaaz in Kisaan and featured in Main Aur Mrs Khanna and Do Knot Disturb.
 In 2010, he featured in Veer with brother Salman, released on 22 January 2010.

 He returned to direction with the film Jai Ho, starring Salman Khan in the lead, which released in January 2014 to mixed reviews.
 In 2016, he directed Freaky Ali, starring Nawazuddin Siddiqui in the lead and brother Arbaaz in supporting role.
 In 2017, he returned to acting after seven years appearing alongside brother Salman once again in Tubelight.

 In 2020, he purchased the franchise for the Lanka Premier League team Kandy Tuskers.